vramana/cherow/README.md

 ## Developers

 Cherow v.
-1.4x is mainly developed by one person, but three other developers actively participate "behind the scene".
+1.4x is mainly developed by one person, but two other developers actively participate "behind the scene".
 None of these are GH users, but they name themselves whenever they make changes to the code.

 ## Contribution